swipswaps/objectiv-analytics/README.md

 ### Bach modeling library

-Python-based [modeling library](https://www.objectiv.io/docs/modeling/bach) that enables using pandas-like operations on the full SQL dataset
+Python-based [modeling library](https://www.objectiv.io/docs/modeling/bach) that enables using pandas-like operations on the full SQL dataset.

 * Includes optimized operations for datasets that embrace the open analytics taxonomy
-* Pandas-compatible: Use popular pandas ML libraries in your models
+* Pandas-compatible: use popular pandas ML libraries in your models
 * Output your entire model to SQL with a single command

+---

+## Compatible data stores

+Objectiv currently supports PostgreSQL.
+We're working on support for Snowplow and Bigquery for event handling at scale.
+Amazon Redshift is planned next.

 ---